“It’s a kind of reincarnation without death: all these different lives we get to live in this one body, as ourselves.”

 An extract from the first chapter of A History of Women in 101 Objects: ‘Healed femur’, read by Gillian Anderson.

 The hardback of the book is available now, the audiobook will be published on 5 March 2024, featuring 101 notable women including Margaret Atwood, Olivia Colman, Elif Shafak and more still to be announced.
-All audiobook royalties will go to Refuge, supporting women and their children experiencing domestic abuse.
+Canongate will donate a portion of the sales of the audiobook to Refuge, supporting women and their children experiencing domestic abuse.

 Listen, by turns discursive, celebratory and reflective, is a beautifully written and endlessly readable paean to music, examining both the role that it plays in our lives and what it has meant to Faber himself.